marincarroll/marincarroll.github.io/README.md

 -[] Audit VoiceOver
 -[] SEO
 -[] Structured data
+-[] Review wierd devices like apple watch?
+-[] PageSpeed Insights

 ### Features
 - Explore possibility of custom-yet-not-annoying scrollbars?
+If such a thing exists
+- ^^ but for cursors